IHE/ITI.Topologies/topologies.md

 University health is located in another document sharing community, but there is a communication path between New Hope Medical Partners and University Health.
 The EHR needs to be able to send a message that will be received by the community to which University Health is a member and confirm that the message was delivered to Dr. Santos at University Health.

+### Interoperability Challenge

+The IHE XDR integration profile enables the sending of an unsolicited message from a source to a destination, and the IHE XCDR integration profile supplement allows for routing via Home Community ID.
+So, if Dr. Suwati's EMR can construct a message and send it to an XCDR initiating gateway that has access to University Health, then the XCDR initiating gateway can route the message to that organization.
+However, before that can happen, the EMR must be able to determine that Dr. Santos is a physician that cares for patients at University Health, and that University Health is reachable via the network.
+This problem is very similar to Problem 1 above.

+>#### Problem 3
+> How can an EMR discover the message transmission route to send a message to a provider at an outside organization which which it does not have a direct trust relationship?

+If Problem 3 were to be solved, then the EMR would know that by sending an XDR message with the Transmits Home Community ID option to the Big Health Exchange initiating gateway, it can ensure that the message is routed to the Valley Region HIE.
+But that is not sufficient for Dr. Santos to receive it, the message needs to be further routed to his incoming mail box at University Health.
+This is the final problem this white paper seeks to address:

+>#### Problem 4
+> How can a pushed message be addressed to an individual or organization within a community?

+As will be illustrated below, the use of a centralized directory to represent the network topology is one solution to greatly facilitate the solution to these problems.

 # 3 Example Network Topologies